mcu-tools/mcuboot/README.md

 hardware porting layers from the operating system it works with.
 Currently mcuboot works with both the Apache Mynewt, and Zephyr operating systems, but more ports are planned in the future.
-RIOT is currently supported as a boot target with complete port arriving in the near future.
+RIOT is currently supported as a boot target with a complete port planned.

 ## Roadmap